tangrams/cinnabar-style-more-labels/README.md

+# WARNING

+This repo not maintained, use https://github.com/tangrams/cinnabar-style instead.

 # Tangram Cinnabar Style

 **Cinnabar** is a classic look and should be your go-to for general mapping applications.
 Give [OpenStreetMap](http://www.openstreetmap.org/) data a refined basemap skin using the [Tangram](http://github.com/tangrams/tangram) graphics library and Mapzen's versatile [Vector Tiles](https://mapzen.com/projects/vector-tiles/).